muni-corn/silverfox/README.md

 A couple of other points to note:

 - Expenses and goals can co-exist under the same account
-- Like account names, any spaces in envelope names need to be replaced with underscores.
+- Like account names, envelope names can't have spaces; use underscores instead

 ### Manual envelope movements